BiMediX2: Bio-Medical EXpert LMM for Diverse Medical Modalities: BiMediX2

-To enable BiMediX2’s robust capabilities in both bilingual and multimodal medical tasks, we employ a two-stage training process that ensures precise alignment of visual and textual representations while adapting the language model for complex medical instruction tasks.
+To enable BiMediX2’s robust capabilities in both bilingual and multimodal medical tasks, we employ a two-stage training process that ensures precise alignment of visual and textual representations while adapting the language model for complex medical instruction tasks (see Fig~\ref{fig:main_arch}).

-\textbf{Stage 1 Training: Medical Concept Alignment} \\ In the first stage, we finetune the Projector alone to align visual embeddings to the language embedding space.
-The training utilizes a comprehensive dataset of 467k image-caption pairs sourced from the LLaVA-Med (\cite{li2023llavamed}) pretraining dataset.
+\textbf{Stage 1: Medical Concept Alignment:} In the first stage, we finetune the Projector alone to align visual embeddings to the language embedding space.
+The training utilizes a comprehensive dataset of 467k image-caption pairs sourced from the LLaVA-Med \cite{li2023llavamed} pretraining dataset.
 These pairs span diverse medical imaging modalities and captions that describe clinically relevant features.

-\textbf{Stage 2 Training: Multimodal Medical Instruction Alignment} \\ The second stage finetunes the LoRA(\cite{hu2021lora}) adapters within the language model, enhancing its ability to process and generate multimodal medical instructions.
-For this, we utilize our BiMed-V 1.6M bilingual multimodal instruction set, which comprises meticulously crafted English and Arabic prompts paired with corresponding visual and textual responses.
+\textbf{Stage 2: Multimodal Medical Instruction Alignment:} The second stage finetunes the LoRA\cite{hu2021lora} adapters within the language model, enhancing its ability to process and generate multimodal medical instructions.
+For this, we utilize our BiMed-V 1.6M bilingual multimodal instruction set, which comprises carefully crafted English and Arabic prompts paired with corresponding visual and textual responses.
 This dataset enables the model to learn nuanced instructions across a wide array of medical domains, from radiology to pathology, in a bilingual context.

 Through these two stages, BiMediX2 achieves seamless integration of bilingual and multimodal capabilities, enabling it to deliver accurate and context-aware medical insights in both English and Arabic, tailored to a variety of clinical scenarios.
+We have used LLaMA 3.1 (8B, 70B) and Phi-3.5 V \cite{abdin2024phi} as base models to obtain BiMediX2 8B, BiMediX2 70B, and BiMediX2 4B variants, respectively.
+For further details on model and training configurations, see Section \ref{sec:model_config}.